Despatch can take up to 5 working days.

 November to January/February.

+If planting using a dibber, make a hole and drop plant into the hole, and water.
+Do not fill the hole with soil.
 Dropping plants into holes saves the need for earthing up, but white stem can be increased by additional earthing up as the plants grow.